ioBroker/ioBroker.vis/src/src/Attributes/Widget/SCHEMA.md

      static getWidgetInfo() {
         return {
             id: 'tplMaterial2Switches',                      // Unique widget type ID.
 Should start with `tpl` followed by unique widget set ID.
-            visSet: 'vis-2-widgets-material',                // Uniqie ID of widget set
+            visSet: 'vis-2-widgets-material',                // Unique ID of widget set
-            visSetLabel: 'vis_2_widgets_material_set_label', // Label of widget set. it is enought to set label only in one widget of set
+            visSetLabel: 'vis_2_widgets_material_set_label', // Label of widget set. it is enough to set label only in one widget of set
-            visSetColor: '#0783ff',                          // Color of widget set. it is enought to set color only in one widget of set
+            visSetColor: '#0783ff',                          // Color of widget set. it is enough to set color only in one widget of set
             visName: 'Switches',                             // Name of widget
             visWidgetLabel: 'vis_2_widgets_material_switches_or_buttons', // Label of widget
             visWidgetColor: '#005cc4',                       // Optional widget color.
 If not set, default color of widget set will be used.